An American Woman Is Facing Defamation Charges For Allegedly Calling German Police Officers "Nazis"

-A US professor is facing defamation charges in Germany for allegedly calling federal police officers "Nazis" during an altercation at the Frankfurt Airport earlier in January.
+A US professor is facing defamation charges in Germany for allegedly calling federal police officers "Nazis" during an altercation at Frankfurt Airport earlier in January.

 German authorities say that C. Christine Fair, 49, "reacted angrily" when she was told to remove a roll-on deodorant from her carry-on bag during a security screening at Frankfurt Airport on Jan.
-11. "She began to insult the Federal Police officers, by calling them, among other names, 'fucking bastards' and 'fucking German Nazi police,' as witnesses can confirm," the German federal police agency said in a press release.
+11. "She began to insult the Federal Police officers, by calling them, among other names, 'fucking bastards' and 'fucking German Nazi police,' as witnesses can confirm," the German Federal Police agency said in a press release.

-Fair, an associate professor at the Center for Peace and Security Studies at Georgetown University's Edmund A. Walsh School of Foreign Service, called the charges against her "preposterous" and her experience at the Frankfurt airport "other level disturbing," in an interview with BuzzFeed News Friday.
+Fair, an associate professor at the Center for Peace and Security Studies at Georgetown University's Edmund A. Walsh School of Foreign Service, called the charges against her "preposterous" and her experience at the Frankfurt Airport "other-level disturbing," in an interview with BuzzFeed News Friday.

 "I own what I do, I have no problem with confrontation," Fair said.
 "I didn't do what they accused me of doing."